Who's Behind Listverse?

 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

-Top 10 Rare Mutations That Defy Our Definition Of Human
+Top 10 Rare Mutations That Defy Our Definition of Human

 While we may see a news article about a “Frog Baby” and think it is surely a hoax, the only false part of this rare condition is the misnomer used to describe it.
 This condition, called anencephaly, is a neural tube disorder.
 During the third to fourth week of pregnancy, the neural tube closes, and the brain and spinal cord form.
 For babies with anencephaly, the neural tube does not close completely, leaving the brain exposed to amniotic fluids, which causes degeneration of the nervous tissues.
 The brain of babies with anencephaly are generally missing parts of the skull, and the cerebrum and cerebellum, rendering them blind, deaf, and unable to gain consciousness.
 Babies with this condition are usually either stillborn or die within a few weeks.

 We once again use an animal to explain this syndrome.
-More commonly known as “lobster claw,” and occasionally found online as “ostrich foot,” ectrodactyly is all too real.
+More commonly known as “lobster claw” and occasionally found online as “ostrich foot,” ectrodactyly is all too real.
 Caused by a mutation in chromosomes 10, 7, 3, or 2, this x-linked condition results in “split“ hands and feet.
 There are two major types of ectrodactyly.
-Type one is shown by missing the middle digit, and a large cleft through the middle of the extremity.
+Type one is shown by missing the middle digit and a large cleft through the middle of the extremity.
 Webbing may be present between digits.
 In type two, only the fifth digit is present, and there is no cleft.
 Occasionally cases of both types can be found in a single family.
 There are both syndromic and nonsyndromic manifestations of this condition, but otherwise, lifespan and intelligence in people with ectrodactyly are normal.

 Although it is sometimes called the “Tree Man Disease,” Epidermodysplasia verruciformis (EV) truly has nothing to do with trees.
-EV is a very rare autosomal recessive skin disorder, meaning that both parents must be carriers in order for the condition to appear.
+EV is a very rare autosomal recessive skin disorder, meaning that both parents must be carriers for the condition to appear.

 Approximately 10% of manifestations of EV occur in children who were the product of marriages between blood relatives.
-Manifestation usually appears during childhood, with 7.5% of cases in infancy, 61.5% between the ages of 5-11, and 22.5% during puberty.
+A manifestation usually appears during childhood, with 7.5% of cases in infancy, 61.5% between the ages of 5-11, and 22.5% during puberty.
 This condition seems to occur evenly between the genders and races.